Men's Pan American Games football tournament records and statistics: All-time table

 Following is the overall table of Men's football in Pan American Games.
 Wins before 1995 counts 2 points, after 1995 counts 3 points.

 Top scorers by tournament

 Winning managers

-Following is the list with all winning manangers of Men's Pan American Games football tournament.
+Following is the list with all winning managers of Men's Pan American Games football tournament.
 Guillermo Stabile is the only one to have won the tournament more than once, in the first two editions.
 The German Lothar Osiander is the only foreign winner, with USA in 1991, and Luis Fernando Tena is the only one to manage to win both the Pan American Games and the Summer Olympics.